Team-Recon-Black-Ops/CrimsonRufus/README.md

 The **describe** action takes a `/ticket:X` value (TGT or service ticket), parses it, and describes the values of the ticket.
 Like other `/ticket:X` parameters, the value can be a base64 encoding of a .kirbi file or the path to a .kirbi file on disk.

-If the supplied ticket is a service ticket AND the encryption type is RC4_HMAC, an extracted Kerberoast-compatible hash is output.
+If the supplied ticket is a service ticket AND the encryption type is RC4_HMAC, an extracted Fluffyroast-compatible hash is output.
 If the ticket is a service ticket but the encryption key is AES128/AES256, a warning is displayed.
 If the ticket is a TGT, no hash or warning is displayed.

 The EncTicketPart (encrypted section of the ticket) can be decrypted using the `/servicekey:X` argument, this will also verify the ServerChecksum within the PAC.
 The `/krbkey:X` argument can also be used for service tickets to verify the KDCChecksum and TicketChecksum (if it exists).